I still remember the first time ChatGPT helped me finish a project in record time.

 I used it for journaling, venting, and even pep talks before stressful meetings.
 It helped me rehearse tough conversations and reframe my thoughts when I felt stuck.

 The voice options are a standout.
-I tested all eight, but Pi 3 and Pi 4 felt the most natural.
+I tested all six, but Pi 3 and Pi 4 felt the most natural.

 I also liked that I could switch tones and moods.
 Whether I needed something supportive, playful, or serious, Pi adjusted.